PostHog/meta/requests-for-comments/2023-01-30-cohort local evaluation in flags.md

 Open question: Is now the time to invest fully in (2)?
 Based on the very limited requests for this, I'd say no. Or, not for all libraries atleast.

+To put some numbers to it:

+6.9% of flags have dynamic cohorts.
+0.5% of flags have static cohorts (which can't be locally evaluated).

+Further, a small percentage of clients use local evaluation (estimate 10% based on logs).
+So, this affects at best approximately 1% of flags.

 ## Design
 *What are the key user experience and technical design decisions / trade-offs?*